Case Study: Are corporate learning strategies worth the effort?

-Certainly, maintaining and revising a documented learning strategy can be somewhat resource intensive.
-A learning council is even more of a lift requiring multiple resources from across the organization on a recurring basis.
-Why do the majority of organizations invest the time and resources into both of these efforts?
+Certainly, maintaining and revising a documented corporate learning strategy can be somewhat resource intensive.
+A learning council is even more of a lift, requiring multiple resources from across the organization on a recurring basis.
+Why do the majority of organizations invest time and resources into both of these efforts?
 Is the return worth it?
-Our research shows that organizations who maintain a documented learning strategy and a learning council or a similar type of oversight committee are far more effective at meeting the most commonly reported challenges facing today’s L&D functions than organizations which do not.
+Our research shows that organizations that maintain documented corporate learning strategies and a learning council or a similar type of oversight committee are far more effective at meeting the most commonly reported challenges facing today’s L&D functions than organizations that do not.

-For organizations which do have documented learning strategies, 42% of respondents reported they reviewed or updated their strategies either annually or more frequently, while 49% reported less frequent reviews.
+For organizations that do have documented learning strategies, 42% of respondents reported they reviewed or updated their strategies either annually or more frequently, while 49% reported less frequent reviews.

 So what difference does a learning strategy or learning council make?
 When we compared the frequencies of the primary challenges reported by organizations with a learning strategy and/or a learning council versus organizations without, the difference was stark.
 For instance:

-When comparing how well L&D organization with both a documented learning strategy and a learning council against organizations which featured neither, it’s clear why the majority of our surveyed organizations support both approaches.
+When comparing how well L&D organization with both a documented learning strategy and a learning council against organizations that featured neither, it’s clear why the majority of our surveyed organizations support both approaches.

 With one exception, L&D challenges were reported at significantly higher frequencies amongst those organizations which do not have a learning strategy or a learning council in place.